 Take your child on wonderful math adventures and story rides under the national curriculum math standards with Monster Math.
 This application will introduce a friendly monster, Math, to your students and help them practice addition, subtraction, or division with fun games.
 Preschoolers will learn math and an exciting storyline while interacting with other players.
 It is a fun virtual community to learn math through games.

 4. Marble Math Junior

 Marble Math Junior is an engaging mental math platform for early math skills development among students.
 It has an interesting storyline where students have to earn marbles and watch out for math whizzes.
 It lets students replay the question or move to the next one.
 Preschoolers can learn to do many basic things with the app, like telling time, addition, subtraction, shape matching, and more.

 Math Kids is a simple application to teach addition, subtraction, counting, and basic math to kids.
 Through games and interactive storylines, toddlers can learn math without even realizing it.
 It is a free app with several puzzles and mini-games to teach math in a fun way.

 Best For: Counting double-digit numbers

 This is a simple math activity that requires 100 plastic cups and markers.
 You have to label all cups from 1 to 100.
 Ask your kid to stack cups in numerical order while counting aloud.
 You can even jumble cups a bit to make it harder to stack all 100 cups.

 7. Sorting Candy Shapes

 Best For: Learning patterns and shapes

 Kids are going to love this math activity.
 You need to get different shapes of candies, jelly beans, M&M, and whatnot.
-Put together all the delicious treats in a bowl and ask your kid to sort them in different shapes like circles, squares, etc. And finally, let them devour some candies as their reward.
+Put together all the delicious treats in a bowl and ask your kid to sort them into different shapes like circles, squares, etc. And finally, let them devour some candies as their reward.